-A sticky orange polenta cake was one of the earliest things I blogged on Maison Cupcake, on that occasion from Harry Eastwood’s Red Velvet Chocolate Heartache book.
+A sticky saffron and orange polenta cake was one of the earliest things I blogged on Maison Cupcake, on that occasion from Harry Eastwood’s Red Velvet Chocolate Heartache book.
 It’s been a few years but the texture of a polenta cake is so distinctive I could taste it when just thinking about it.

 This version today is amongst a series of recipes promoting Macmillan’s long running “World’s Biggest Coffee Morning” which takes place later this month.
 The official date is 30th September but you can choose another date that’s more convenient or lands on a day of the week your attendees would be getting together anyway.
 I remember enjoying various Macmillan coffee mornings at mother and baby groups when Ted was little.